ilyas3169/Reputation-based-Priotization-and-Resource-Allocation-RPRA-for-vehicular-fog-computing/README.md

 ### a) Workspace_RPRA_TES_IDES_CBAWUpdated25October2023V6.mat,
 ### b) RPRA_Vs_IDES18June2023.mat, and
 ### c) TrustVFCAllMethodsWithoutLog24October2023.mat
-## Step 2: After running the above files and loading the above mentioned matlab files or only loading the above mentioned matlab files, now is the turn to identify the parameters and their values in a separate excel sheet.
+## Step 2: After running the above files and loading the above mentioned matlab files or only loading the above mentioned matlab files, now is the turn to identify and store the parameters and their values in a separate excel sheet that we named as "Reptation_VAluesRPRA_andAllMethods08July2024V2".
 These parametes are:
 ### a) Parameter "yloggedreputTESAll" for reputation values for TES technique
 ### b) Parameter "AverageReputAllIDES" for reputation values for IDES  technique
 ### c) Parmeter "yLoggedAvergReputAll" for reputation values for RPRA technique